dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_gate_model_intro.rst

 What is Gate Model?
 ===================

-TODO: Add content from dwave-gate
+.. todo:: Add content from dwave-gate and a ref to wiki or something